-To install the required dependencies, you can use (when done, make sure that bash and python are in your PATH):
+To install the required dependencies, you can use:

 Most required dependencies should come with a minimal FreeBSD install except for the following.

-sudo pkg_add -r bash cmake swig bison python perl
+sudo pkg install bash cmake swig bison python perl py27-sqlite3

 Mac OS X:

-Compiling source code on Macs requires first downloading Xcode, then going through its “Preferences...” -> “Downloads” menus to install the “Command Line Tools” component.
+Compiling source code on Macs requires first installing Xcode (in older versions of Xcode, you would then need to go through its “Preferences...” -> “Downloads” menus to install the “Command Line Tools” component).